How often should I check well water?

-The Wisconsin DNR recommends that private wells be tested annually for coliform bacteria to ensure continued safe drinking water.
+The Wisconsin DNR recommends that private well testing is done annually for coliform bacteria to ensure continued safe drinking water.
 Your water should also be tested if you notice a change in the taste or odor.
 Numerous other contaminants can be tested for, however, coliform bacteria is the most common.

 What do I do if I get an “unsafe” water sample?

-Depending on the degree of contamination, there are various levels of chlorination that can be done to attempt to eliminate the bacteria.
+Depending on the degree of contamination after your water test, there are various levels of chlorination that can be done to attempt to eliminate the bacteria.
 These procedures range from simply putting chlorine tablets in the well, recirculating, or a “mass” chlorination.
+Your water treatment specialist will provide unique recommendations for your home.

 Should I chlorinate my own well?

 Guthrie & Frey, Inc. recommends that if an owner is to chlorinate their own well that they recognize that chlorine is a highly corrosive substance which, if improperly introduced into the well, can cause serious and costly damage to the well system, as well as being a potentially dangerous procedure.
-We recommend that homeowners have the well professionally chlorinated the first time in order to become familiar with the proper procedure.
+We recommend that homeowners have the well chlorinated the first time with a water treatment specialist in order to become familiar with the proper procedure.

 Most modern well pumps are located in the well & when replacement is necessary, a mobile crane is used if possible.
 Access to the well with a truck-mounted crane facilitates the replacement of the pump when necessary.